edward-prosser/corda-docs/content/en/docs/cdl/cdl/cdl-overview.md

 # CorDapp Design Language (CDL) overview

-Welcome to the CorDapp Design Language (CDL) documentation.
-Use this guide to discover what CDL is and it can help you effectively document, analyse, and communicate your [CorDapp](https://docs.corda.net/docs/corda-os/cordapp-overview.html)

-As Corda transactions can represent high-value business activity, where mistakes can cost material amounts of money, a way to structure and organise your design becomes increasingly important.
-The CDL exists to give you confidence that all design eventualities had been considered as you create your CorDapps.
+CorDapp Design Language (CDL) is a set of diagrammatic views you can use to concisely and accurately guide the design of your CorDapp.
+Using CDL in the design phase of your CorDapp allows you to:

+* Represent and reason about core aspects of the Corda design including: Ledger data, shared Logic, permissioning, and privacy.
+* Reason about more complex CorDapp designs through abstraction from the code and standardisation.
+* Produce complete, well thought-out CorDapp designs.
+* Document standardised design patterns.
+* Degrade gracefully.
+You don't always have to put in all the detail, but it should be self-consistent at the level of detail you choose.

-### Who the CDL is for
+## Who should use the CDL

-CorDapp Design Language is for anyone who wants to be able to articulate and understand non-trivial CorDapp designs.
+CorDapp Design Language is for anyone who wants to articulate and understand non-trivial CorDapp designs.
 This may include:

 * CorDapp Architects.
 * CorDapp Developers.